Skip to content

 Administrative Time

-Hours spent on taxes, marketing, and business tasks don’t directly earn money.
-If an agency saves you 5 hours weekly on admin, that’s potential streaming time.
+Hours spent on taxes, marketing, and business tasks do not directly earn money.
+If an agency saves you 5 hours weekly on admin, that is potential streaming time — which has real dollar value.

 Realistic Scenarios